Kronborg Castle - Hamlets Castle

 A venue with numerous possibilities

-We can help you to plan and organize your future arrangement with solutions that will match your specific requirements - as we have the unique settings and distinctive venue with numerous possibilities - such as a torchlight avenue with a trumpet fanfare from the high tower - welcoming your precious guests - or serving welcome drinks in the Great Knights Hall - followed by a candlelight gala dinner - with delicious gourmet dishes.
-You name it - Kronborg has it!
+We can help you to plan and organize your future arrangement with solutions that will match your specific requirements - as we have the unique venues at Kronborg Castle for distinctive activities and events with numerous possibilities - such as a trumpet fanfare from the high tower - welcoming your precious guests - Hamlet reciting Shakespeare live - renaissance music with oboe and harp - Danish ballet & gracious ballerinas - the castle jester & everlasting fool - the Kronborg cannons saluting by historic 18 pounder artillery cannons - a gorgeous torchlight avenue - or serving welcome drinks on top of the Cannon Tower or Flag Bastion alongside the columns of the old bronze Cannons from 1766 - with a spectacular view over the beautiful Oresound to Sweden - or serving a appetizing aperitif in the Great Knights Hall - followed by a memorable candlelight gala dinner - with delicious gourmet dishes and pleasant music specially tuned to the arrangement.

 Exciting tour and spooky dungeons

-Your reception - conference and other festivities can start with an exciting grand tour of Kronborg Castle - and its many towers - while feeling the presence of royalties and legendary Hamlet - and then end the Kronborg exploration trough the spooky dungeons to the horrifying casemates themselves - where the Danish national hero Holger the Dane is watching over Denmark.
+As an extra dimension and bonus added to your reception - conference - business meeting or other festivities - then all arrangements can start with an exciting grand tour of Kronborg Castle - and its many towers - while feeling the presence of royalties and legendary Hamlet - and then end the Kronborg exploration trough the spooky dungeons to the horrifying casemates themselves - where the Danish national hero Holger the Dane is watching over Denmark.

 “Once in a lifetime experience”